coreos/tectonic-docs/Documentation/tls/tls-identity.md

 */
 ```

-Configure the user provided certificate paths in your platform, i.e. `platforms/aws/tectonic.tf`:
+Configure the user provided certificate paths in your platform, i.e. `platforms/aws/tectonic.tf`.

+This certificate is used by Tectonic Console to communicate with Tectonic Identity's gRPC endpoint, securing communication between Console and the Tectonic Identity.
+The gRPC endpoint is provided for use in revoking tokens.
+Securing this channel ensures that tokens generated for cluster access are always secured.

 ```
 module "identity_certs" {